 It is an ethical violation for any agency or interpreter to misrepresent his credentials to an attorney, judge or other court personnel, or to have business cards which misrepresent their credentials.
 It is the interpreter's responsibility to know which credential he has, what it qualifies him to do, and to represent it accurately.
 Each court system may use its own terminology and procedure for qualifying interpreters.
 For example, certified applies to federal certification in Spanish, Haitian and Navajo.
 Official or approved are terms used by the state courts, which qualify interpreters through their own testing program, which is not the same as the federal certification program.

-To get a general idea of the field, it is a good idea to talk to the Interpreters office or to the person in charge of interpreting services in each court.
+To get a general idea of the field, it is helpful to talk to the Interpreters office or to the person in charge of coordinating interpreting services in each court.
 The more information you have, the better equipped you will be to decide whether this is a career option for you.